 Tru Earth launched April 2nd, 2019.
 1,500–2,000 people subscribed in the first month.
 Now, they have 66,000 active subscribers across the world.
 They’ve kept 1.55 million detergent jugs out of landfills.
 How did they achieve such spectacular growth?
 What was the motivation behind creating a laundry detergent subscription model?
-Co-founder Ryan McKenzie joins Kayla and Amanda in this episode of Content Callout to share their impactful journey—don’t miss it.
+Co-founder Ryan McKenzie joins Kayla and Amanda in this episode of The Content Callout to share their impactful journey of subscription model marketing—don’t miss it.

 How Tru Earth was created

 Ryan worked heavily in the subscription box space for a couple of years.
 Long story short, his business partner’s friend had invested in laundry detergent strips.
 Knowing Ryan’s background, he told them that they should start a subscription box with the strips.
 They bounced the idea around but thought it would be a tough sell, so they didn’t move forward.

 During this time, Ryan’s wife was pregnant with their third child.
 He was watching some YouTube unboxing videos with his two young children.
 The packaging, the toys—everything was made of plastic.
 What impact could that have on the environment?
 What was the future going to be like for his children?

 He realized he wanted to contribute in some way.
 So he revisited the pre-measured laundry strips with his business partner, Brad.
 They asked for some samples, with low expectations of their usefulness—but they worked really well.
 Not only that, but they were eco-friendly: hypoallergenic, paraben-free, chlorine-free, biodegradable, and vegan.